 Assessment of academic and operational competence is ongoing throughout the programme and carried out through a collaborative partnership between the force and one or more learning providers such as a university.

-The second year see apprentices take a significant step forward in the development of a highly skilled, multi competent police constable – academic level 5.
+The second year see officers take a significant step forward in the development of a highly skilled, multi competent police constable – academic level 5.

 The apprentice will undertake advanced learning across five areas: